-It took awhile for us to get this recipe just right, but after a little bit of experimenting, we were able to make the BEST Blueberry Pancakes that the whole fam went nuts over.
+It took a while to get this recipe just right, but after a little bit of experimenting, we were able to make the BEST blueberry pancakes that the whole fam went nuts over.

 How to make Blueberry Pancakes

-We used fresh blueberries in this recipe and we decided that quartered blueberries worked best.
+We used fresh blueberries in this blueberry pancake recipe and we decided that quartered blueberries worked best.
 Once the blueberries are cut, the rest of the recipe is easy peasy.
-Here is what you need to do…

 WET INGREDIENTS.
 In a separate bowl, beat egg and milk.